I am coming to work

 Where can I apply for a visa or a residence permit?

-If you are abroad, submit your application for a temporary residence permit or a national visa to the Lithuanian Embassy, and if you are staying in Lithuania, submit your application for a temporary residence permit to the migration service, according to the territory of your intended place of residence.
+If you are abroad, submit your application for a national visa or a temporary residence permit to an external service provider VFS Global , and if you are legally in Lithuania, submit your application for a national visa or a temporary residence permit to the Migration department.

 If you have a work permit, a resolution that the work, which requires your high professional qualifications, meets the demands of the work market of the Republic of Lithuania, or resolution regarding compliance with the needs of the work market, then your employer should apply to the territorial Labour Exchange regarding the issue of these documents.